Android is "the open source revolution" applied to cellular telephony.

 Getting the Source Code

-Unlike most O'Reilly books, there is no central repository of source code.
+Unlike most O'Reilly books, there is no 100% central repository of source code.
 Each developer can choose to make source available electronically, or not.
-There is a spot for each contributor to list a source download link (and also a binary .apk link).
-These are presented in text, as hyperlinks, and formatted as QRCodes, the square bar-codes you will see at the end of some recipes.
+However, the majority of the code examples are online at https://github.com/IanDarwin/Android-Cookbook-Examples/.